 These are hard things to do because it goes against our natural preference for sticking with what’s familiar to us.
 We instinctively feel safer and comfortable when dealing with what’s known to us, even if it doesn’t serve our highest good.

 Another reason why no amount of logic can sway people to see the truth is because of a psychological phenomenon known as “cognitive dissonance”.
 Cognitive dissonance is defined as “the mental discomfort (psychological stress) experienced by a person who simultaneously holds two or more contradictory beliefs, ideas, or values”.

 This cerebral phenomenon confirms the fact that we don’t like hearing information that doesn’t align with what we already believe to be true.
-We don’t want to be skeptics who willingly turn their world upside down after receiving more knowledge and insights into our situation because it requires us to go within and address the underlying emotional fears.
+We don’t want to be skeptics who willingly turn their world upside down after receiving more knowledge and insights into our situation.
+It requires us to go within, admit we’re wrong and address the underlying emotional fears.

 I believe that it begins with a strong desire for a better way of living.
 It comes from an unwavering belief that we deserve the best and that every moment that we spend being in denial and lying to ourselves is time wasted on a life that does not fulfill us and allow us to live out our purpose.

 The lantern that we use to shine a light into those dark places is our intuition.
 Your intuition is your inner-sage or your ‘inner BS meter’ that will let you know when you’re not in integrity with the truth.
 Each one of us has direct access to this wellspring of wisdom.